shallinan1/shallinan1.github.io/transformers.md

 ### Regularization

 1) Derive why L2 regularization is equivalent to a Gaussian prior on weights (MAP estimation).
+2) What's the difference between L1 and L2 regularization?
+Why does L1 promote sparsity (drive weights to exactly zero)?
-2) Why does dropout work?
+3) Why does dropout work?
 Explain the "ensemble" interpretation vs the "noise injection" interpretation.
 3) Derive the batch normalization forward pass.
 Why does it help with internal covariate shift?
 4) Why do transformers use layer norm instead of batch norm?
 Where is it placed (pre-LN vs post-LN)?